docker/docs/ee/ucp/admin/install/cloudproviders/install-on-azure.md

 There are some optional parameters for Azure deployments:

 - `primaryAvailabilitySetName` - The Worker Nodes availability set.
 - `vnetResourceGroup` - The Virtual Network Resource group, if your Azure Network objects live in a seperate resource group.
 - `routeTableName` - If you have defined multiple Route tables within an Azure subnet.

 See the [Kubernetes Azure Cloud Provider Config](https://github.com/kubernetes/cloud-provider-azure/blob/master/docs/cloud-provider-config.md) for more details on this configuration file.

-## Considerations for IPAM Configuration
+## Guidelines for IPAM Configuration

+> **Warning**
+>
+> You must follow these guidelines and either use the appropriate size network in Azure or take the proper action to fit within the subnet.
+> Failure to follow these guidelines may cause significant issues during the
+> installation process.

 The subnet and the virtual network associated with the primary interface of the Azure virtual machines need to be configured with a large enough address